Grand Duchy of Posen: Area and Population

 Since in the first half of the 19th century there was no census or other statistics also recording the ethnic identities of the inhabitants of the grand duchy its ethnic composition can only be derived from its religious makeup then recorded in the census.
-By 1815 in the grand duchy Catholics were by majority Polish-speaking, most Protestants were native speakers of German and many Jews then spoke Yiddish.
-Based on the religious data it was estimated that in 1815 ethnic Poles made up about 657,000 persons (or 73% of the overall population), while ethnic Germans were 225,000 (25%) and 18,000 (or 2%) were of the Yiddish culture.
-In 1819, according to Georg Hassel ethnic Poles were 77% of the population, ethnic Germans 17.5% and Jews 5.5%.
+By 1815, in the grand duchy, Catholics were by majority Polish-speaking, most Protestants were native speakers of German and many Jews then spoke Yiddish.
+Based on the religious data, it was estimated that in 1815, ethnic Poles made up about 657,000 persons (or 73% of the overall population), while ethnic Germans were 225,000 (25%) and 18,000 (or 2%) were of the Yiddish culture.
+In 1819, according to Georg Hassel, ethnic Poles were 77% of the population, ethnic Germans 17.5% and Jews 5.5%.

-Whereas in 1812 Jews in then Prussia proper had been emancipated and naturalised, the Jews of the grand duchy were excluded from citizens franchise, but like women and non-propertied classes mere subjects of the grand duke.
+Whereas in 1812 Jews in Prussia proper had been emancipated and naturalised, the Jews of the grand duchy were excluded from citizens' franchise, but like women and non-propertied classes, mere subjects of the grand duke.
 Only Christian men, if owning land, were enfranchised as citizens.
-Whereas Christians had freedom of moving from the grand duchy to Prussia proper, the grand duchy's Jews were forbidden to immigrate into Prussia.
-Prussian policy, however, opened an exception, Germanized Jews were enfranchised as citizens and granted freedom of movement.
+Whereas Christians had freedom to move from the grand duchy to Prussia proper, the grand duchy's Jews were forbidden to immigrate to Prussia.
+Prussian policy, however, opened an exception; Germanized Jews were enfranchised as citizens and granted freedom of movement.
 So most adherents of the Yiddish culture Germanized themselves within a short period.
 Many traditional or newly established German language educational institutions were attended by local Jews who, equipped with Prussian education and German language skills, often emigrated to Prussia proper with some making their careers.
 Despite Germanization efforts, the Polish speaking population more than doubled to 1,344,000 and remained the majority, however, its percentage decreased to 64% of the population by 1910.
 However, there were regional differences, with Polish being the prevalent language in central, eastern and southern Posen, and German speakers constituted majorities in the north and west.